 The book was Steve’s left brain response to the sacred landscape.
 Now we have his right brain, emotional response – Avebury Soundscapes, an extraordinary album of music inspired by the standing stones, Silbury Hill, West Kennet long barrow and other sites in the Avebury landscape.

 Last year, I spoke with Steve about his book (click here to read the blog) – this year, our conversation is about the album.
 Read on and, like me, marvel at Steve’s creative and innovative approach to recording and mixing music.
-You can listen immediately to the music through the links below which take you to each track on the album and to Bandcamp where you can purchase individual tracks or the whole album.
+Click here to visit Steve’s website where you can listen to excerpts from Avebury Soundscapes and purchase the album.